Onyebuchi Chukwu: Academic career

-He is a Fellow of the West African College of Surgeons and a Fellow of the International College of Surgeons.
-He is an International Affiliate and a member of the American Academy of Orthopaedic Surgeons and a member of the Société Internationale de Chirurgie Orthopédique et de Traumatologie (SICOT).
+He is a fellow of the West African College of Surgeons and a fellow of the International College of Surgeons.
+He is an international affiliate and a member of the American Academy of Orthopaedic Surgeons and a member of the Société Internationale de Chirurgie Orthopédique et de Traumatologie (SICOT).

-He was the Chief Medical Director/Chief Executive Officer of the Ebonyi State University Teaching Hospital, Abakaliki (2003–2008).
+He served as the Chief Medical Director/Chief Executive Officer of the Ebonyi State University Teaching Hospital, Abakaliki from 2003 to 2008.
 In 2007, he was appointed Professor of Orthopaedic Surgery at the Ebonyi State University, Abakaliki, Nigeria, and visiting Professor of Surgery at the University of Nigeria, Enugu Campus in 2010.

-C. O. Onyebuchi Chukwu was the former Nigerian Minister of Health who led the hugely successful fight against the Ebola virus disease outbreak in Nigeria.
-He is a fellow of both the West African and the International College of Surgeons and a member of the Board of Partnership for Maternal Newborn and Child Health.
-Currently, he is the Chairman of the Country Coordinating Mechanism (Nigeria) of the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM) and the West and Central African Constituency representative on the Board of the GFATM; as well as the Chairman of the Bureau of Ministers of Health of the African Union (CAMH6).
+Chukwu was the Minister of Health who led Nigeria's successful fight against the Ebola virus disease outbreak.
+He is a member of the Board of the Partnership for Maternal, Newborn and Child Health.
+He served as the Chairman of the Country Coordinating Mechanism (Nigeria) of the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM), the West and Central African Constituency Representative on the Board of the GFATM; and the Chairman of the Bureau of Ministers of Health of the African Union (CAMH6).